Revised

 Robert A. Pierce II

-Associate Professor, Fisheries and Wildlife Extension
+Associate Extension Professor, Fisheries and Wildlife

 Ryan Milhollin

-State Specialist, Agricultural Business and Policy Extension
+Assistant Extension Professor, Agricultural Business and Policy

 A buck standing in a forest clearing.

-An increasing number of landowners in Missouri are interested in providing access for sportsmen and others to hunt, fish and enjoy other types of outdoor recreation on their property for a fee.
+An increasing number of landowners in Missouri are interested in providing access for sportspeople and others to hunt, fish and enjoy other types of outdoor recreation on their property for a fee.
 This interest is in response to an increasing demand for access to private property for a quality recreational experience.

 The hunting lease

-A hunting lease is a contract between the landowner (lessor) and hunters (lessees) that provides access to your land to hunt game (and conduct other specified activities) for a specified period of time.
-Hunters usually pay you an agreed-upon dollar amount per acre or per hunter.
+A hunting lease is a contract between a landowner (lessor) and hunters (lessees) that provides the lessees access to a specific tract of land on which to hunt game (and conduct other specified activities) for a specified period of time.
+Hunters usually pay an agreed-upon dollar amount per acre or per hunter.

 • Less — or no — competition from other hunters